-As part of DPKO UN peacekeeping missions MINURSO started since 2004 for the first time the implementation of UN resolution 1308 on HIV/AIDS and DPKO’s programmes.
-To achieve its goals, MINURSO HIV/AIDS Task Force initiated in-mission programme which take into consideration the specific needs of the mission’s staff members civilian and military personnel and focusing on the HIV/AIDS awareness activities.
+MINURSO started the implementation of UN resolution 1308 on HIV/AIDS and DPKO’s programmes in 2004.
+To achieve the goals, MINURSO launched in-mission programme which took into consideration the specific needs of its civilian and military personnel and focusing on the HIV/AIDS awareness activities.